Readri205/MS3_Plant_Manager/README.md

    - V31.5 Update Trefle information on search and filter pages
    - V31.6 Amend filter page numbers for first page on next filter
    - V31.7 Add button for plant details on filter pages
+   - V31.8 Add web link to trefle image on search page
 ***